Skip to content

 Question 01

-Who is on your driver list — and who is missing?
+Who is on your driver list, and who is missing?

 Pull your declarations page.
 Count every name listed.
 Then count every licensed driver living at your address.
 The two numbers need to match unless you have explicit driver exclusions in writing.

 Technical Detail Major carriers in 2026 are using Additional Driver Discovery (A.D.D.) tools that cross-reference DMV databases, vehicle registrations, address histories, and other public records to identify drivers the carrier believes live at your address.
-State Farm's 2025 Personal Car Policy explicitly defines a regular driver as someone who operates your vehicle more than once a month in a typical month, and the policy makes the disclosure responsibility yours.
-Drivers who typically should be listed include: spouses, adult children who use your car (including college students home for breaks), roommates with regular access, nannies, household members of driving age, and significant others who regularly drive.
-Drivers who can typically be excluded include: a household member with their own vehicle and their own primary auto policy, or a household member named on a formal driver exclusion endorsement.
+State Farm's 2025 Personal Car Policy defines a regular driver as someone who operates your vehicle more than once a month in a typical month, and the policy makes the disclosure responsibility yours.
+Drivers who typically should be listed include spouses, adult children who use your car (including college students home for breaks), roommates with regular access, nannies, household members of driving age, and significant others who regularly drive.
+Drivers who can typically be excluded include a household member with their own vehicle and their own primary auto policy, or a household member named on a formal driver exclusion endorsement.
 The line between regular and occasional is the conversation worth having before a claim, not after.

 Charles in Plain English